Reference

 Returns a

-of x,y coordinates.- Parameters
+numpy.ndarrayof x,y coordinates.- Parameters:

 xy (

-) – x,y coordinates (separate if split is True)
+numpy.ndarray) – x,y coordinates (separate if split is True)

 >>> df = traja.TrajaDataFrame({'x':[0,1,2],'y':[1,2,3]}) >>> df.traja.xy array([[0, 1], [1, 2], [2, 3]])